 You have already learnt about the five of six pillars of high self-esteem by Nathaniel Branden.
-Today I will present you how to practise integrity.
+Today I will present you how to practise personal congruence.

-Without practising personal integrity, the preceding pillars disintegrate.
-“Integrity is the integration of ideals, convictions, standards, beliefs — and behaviour,” writes Branden.
+Without practising personal congruence, the preceding pillars disintegrate.
+Here is the definition: “Integrity (i.e. personal congruence) is the integration of ideals, convictions, standards, beliefs — and behaviour,” writes Branden.
 “When our behaviour is congruent with our professed values when ideals and practise match up, we have integrity.”

 Ask yourself a question and answer it as honestly as you can: